There are only a finite number of excluded minors for the class of bicircular matroids: Finding 2-connected type 3 representations

 \begin{proof}[Proof of Claim] Since $H \del e = G \del e'$ up to rolling, rotation, and replacement, $V_G(S_1) \cup \{v\} = V_H({S_1}) \cup \{v\}$; let us denote this set by $V_{S_1}$, and by $V_{S_1}^-$ the set of vertices obtained by removing the vertex of attachment of ${S_1}$ from $V_{S_1}$.
 Now because $H$ is type 1 or 2 and 2-connected, both ends of $e$ in $H$ are in $V_{S_1}$.
 By Lemma \ref{B5}, $|{S_1}| \leq 3$, so $|V_{S_1}^-| \leq 3$.

 Since $G$ is type 3, but $G \del e'$ is not, $v$ is not an end of $e'$ in $G$.
-Thus the fact that $G \del e' = H \del e$ up to rolling, rotation, and replacement, implies that the only vertices of $H$ that are possibly of degree less than three are the ends of $e'$ in $G$.
+Thus the fact that $G \del e' = H \del e$ up to rolling, rotation, and replacement, {and that $e$ repairs $S_1$,} implies that the only vertices of $H$ that are possibly of degree less than three are the ends of $e'$ in $G$.
 Let us denote by $T$ the tree $(G-V_{S_1}^-) \del e' = H-V_{S_1}^-$.
 Since $T$ has at least four vertices, of which at most two are of degree 2 in $H$, connectivity now implies that there is either a leaf of $T$ with at least two incident edges whose other end is $v$, or there is a non-leaf of $T$ with an incident edge whose other end is $v$, or the vertex of attachment of ${S_1}$ is a leaf of $T$ and so must be an end of an edge whose other end is $v$.
 Choose such an edge $f$: $H \del f$ remains 2-connected. \end{proof}

-Let $K$ be a graph representing $N \del f$.
+Let $K$ be a graph representing $N \del f$, {with compatible vertex labelling}.
 Because $H \del f$ is 2-connected, $N \del \{e',f\}$ is essentially 3-connected, so $N \del f$ is essentially 3-connected.
-By our choice of $f$, $G \del f$ remains type 3.
-Therefore, up to rolling, rotation, and replacement, \begin{itemize} \item $K \del e = G \del f$, so $K$ is type 3 and $e'$ has the same ends in $K$ as in $G$, and \item $K \del e' = H \del f$; the proof of statement (iii) of Lemma \ref{B5} shows that $e$ must have the same ends in $K$ as in $H$. \end{itemize} Thus $K$ is a 2-connected type 3 representation for $N \del f$. \end{proof}
+By our choice of $f$, $G \del f$ remains type 3, {and as $G \del f$ has a balloon, $G \del f$ is not in $\Ggg$.} Therefore, up to rolling, rotation, and replacement, \begin{itemize} \item $K \del e = G \del f$, so $K$ is type 3 and $e'$ has the same ends in $K$ as in $G$, and \item $K \del e' = H \del f$; the proof of statement (iii) of Lemma \ref{B5} shows that $e$ must have the same ends in $K$ as in $H$. \end{itemize} Thus $K$ is a 2-connected type 3 representation for $N \del f$. \end{proof}